Do you want to add an SEO editor role in WordPress?

 These users will now be able to access SEO features based on the user role assigned to them.

-For instance, SEO Editor will be able to see and edit SEO settings for a post or page by simply editing them.
+For instance, SEO Editor will be able to see and edit SEO settings for a post or page by simply opening them in the WordPress editor.

 On the other hand, a user with the SEO Manager role will also be able to view the general SEO settings in the WordPress admin sidebar.